Common Client Mistakes Detrimental to a Favorable Outcome of a Criminal Case

 Not Exercising The Right To Retain An Attorney Is A Common Mistake Committed By Clients

 The next common mistake people make is by not exercising their right to a lawyer, and just running and pleading guilty to something.
 I have people calling and they’ll say “I pled guilty to this and you know I went in.
 I didn’t know I’m stealing” or “My public defender you know told me to do this” and then, you know, it’s – once they do that, it’s too late.
 It’s just like somebody put a gun to their head and made them do that, they’re pretty much stuck with it.
-So, you know, it’s – the biggest mistake there is, not going in and getting an attorney before they go into court.
+So, you know, it’s – the biggest mistake there is, not going in and getting a defense attorney before they go into court.
 A lot of times, people will go into court and then, I’ll go well, let me see what I can do here myself, let me see what they get me, and they go in and they say things that they shouldn’t say and they do things they shouldn’t do and then, they come back and they try to fix it after they say it and they can’t really do that.

 Dealing With The Emotional Aspects Of A Criminal Case In Tavares And Throughout Florida